Skip to content

 Government Contributions (GC) - based on YOUR contributions if you are eligible

-Next GC year, the government top up of your KiwiSaver account will halve to 25 cents for each dollar you contribute each year, up to a maximum of $260.72 from 1 July 2025.
+For the year 1 July 2025 to 30 June 2026 and each year thereafter, the government top up of your KiwiSaver account will halve to 25 cents for each dollar you contribute each year, up to a maximum of $260.72.

 Bumping up your contributions to your KiwiSaver from your pay